XionWin/rust-101/rust-book/Introduction/Getting Started/Hello Cargo.md

 $ ./target/debug/hello_cargo # or .\target\debug\hello_cargo.exe on Windows
 Hello, world!
 ```
 If all goes well, `Hello, world!` should print to the terminal.
 Running `cargo build` for the first time also causes `Cargo` to create a new file at the top level: `Cargo.lock`.
 This file keeps track of the exact versions of dependencies in your project.
-This project doesn't have dependencies, so the file is a bit <u>sparse(|*spärs*| 稀;疏)</u>.
+This project doesn't have dependencies, so the file is a bit [!TIP]sparse(|*spärs*| 稀;疏).
 You won't ever need to change this file manually; `Cargo` manages its contents for you.

 We just built a project with `cargo build` and ran it with `./target/debug/hello_cargo`, but we can also use `cargo run` to compile the code and then run the resultant executable all in one command:
 ```